ranbureand/sitefolio/_projects/ubik.markdown

 preview_image: 'ubik_00.jpg'
 preview_color: '#222'

-description: 'In Ubik some of the slogans opening the chapters of the homonymous science fiction novel by Philp K. Dick are recreated using ’50 and ’60 American commercials and documentary films as footage.'
+description: 'In Ubik, some of the slogans opening the chapters of the homonymous science fiction novel by Philip K. Dick are recreated using American commercial and documentary footage from the ’50s and ’60s.'
-exordium: 'In *Ubik* some of the slogans opening the chapters of the homonymous science fiction novel by Philp K. Dick are recreated using ’50 and ’60 American commercial and documentary footage.'
+exordium: 'In *Ubik*, some of the slogans opening the chapters of the homonymous science fiction novel by Philip K. Dick are recreated using American commercial and documentary footage from the ’50s and ’60s.'

 published: true
 ---